Foreign entity classification for UK tax purposes: Factors to consider in classifying a foreign entity for UK tax purposes

 In considering these factors we look at the foreign commercial law under which the entity is formed and at the internal constitution of the entity.
 How the entity is classified for tax purposes in any other country is not relevant.
 The conclusion that is reached is then used in considering the relevant piece of UK tax law.

-If you are being asked to treat a foreign entity differently from the general view set out in INTM180030 or the foreign entity is not listed in INTM180030 you should submit the case to CTIS Business International, Foreign Profits Team as detailed in INTM180020 for advice.
+If you are being asked to treat a foreign entity differently from the general view set out in INTM180030 or the foreign entity is not listed in INTM180030 you should submit the case to CSTD Business, Assets & International Base Protection Policy team as detailed in INTM180020 for advice.